xamarin/WebSharp/docs/tutorials/geolocation/README.md

 1. Optional icons used for your application.
 These will be used when packaging the application later in the tutorial.
 If not provided then the `Electron` default icons will be used.
 See [Setting Application Icon - Mac and Windows](https://github.com/xamarin/WebSharp/tree/master/docs/tutorials/appicon#setting-application-icon---mac-and-windows)

-1. To begin using the `navigator.geolocation` api provided by Google you will need to have an API Key.
+1. To begin using the `navigator.geolocation` API provided by Google you will need to have an API Key.

 ### API keys